-- C. "The sudden break between 3:1 and 3:2 can be...explained in one of two ways. - 1.
-As Paul was writing, fresh news may have come of trouble at Philippi; and there and then he may have interrupted his line of thought to deal with it. - 2.
-The simplest explanation is this.
+- (i) As Paul was writing, fresh news may have come of trouble at Philippi; and there and then he may have interrupted his line of thought to deal with it. - (ii) The simplest explanation is this.
 Philippians is a personal letter and a personal letter is never logically ordered like a treatise.
 In such a letter we put things down as they come into our heads; we chat on paper with our friends; and an association of ideas which may be clear enough to us may not be so obvious to anyone else.
-The sudden change of subject here is just the kind of thing which might occur in any such letter (William Barclay, Daily Study Bible, Philippians, Colossians and Thessalonians, pages 7-8)."
+The sudden change of subject here is just the kind of thing which might occur in any such letter."59